scottbarnesg/smart-sec-cam/README.md

 # Self-Hosted Home Security Camera System

-A self-hosted home security camera solution that lets you turn any linux system (e.g. a raspberry pi) into a smart security camera.
+A privacy-focused, intelligent security camera system.

 ## Features:
-- Multi-camera support w/ minimal configuration
+- Multi-camera support w/ minimal configuration.
+Supports USB cameras and the Raspberry Pi camera module.
 - Motion detection that automatically saves videos.
+- Encrypted in transit, both from the cameras to the server and the server to your browser.
 - Self-Hosted
 - Free and Open Source